easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

-    software, it will become increasingly difficult to find versions of dependencies that work for a range of programs, leading to cases where we may simply need to install a software package with different sets of dependencies simply because users want to use it together with other packages that have restrictions of the versions of those dependencies.
+    software, it will become increasingly difficult to find versions of dependencies that work for a range of programs, leading to cases where we may simply need to install a software package with different sets of dependencies simply because users want to use it together with other packages that have restrictions on the versions of those dependencies.
 Experienced Python users without doubt know what a mess this can create and how even a single user sometimes needs different virtual environments with different installations to do their work.